Hidayath-BS/Datastructure_and_Algorithms_using_Python/README.md

   The Bellman-Ford algorithm is a popular algorithm used to find the shortest path between a source vertex and all other vertices in a weighted graph.
 It is capable of handling graphs with negative edge weights, unlike Dijkstra's algorithm.
 However, it cannot handle graphs with negative cycles.

 - **Floyd warshall Algo:**
+  The Floyd-Warshall algorithm is an algorithm used to find the shortest paths between all pairs of vertices in a weighted graph, including both directed and undirected graphs.
+It is based on the dynamic programming technique and can handle graphs with both positive and negative edge weights, but cannot handle graphs with negative cycles.

 - **Topological sort Algo:**
+  Topological sort, also known as topological ordering or topological ordering, is an algorithm used to order the vertices of a directed acyclic graph (DAG) in such a way that for every directed edge (u, v), vertex u comes before v in the ordering.
+In other words, it assigns a linear ordering to the vertices such that for every directed edge, the source vertex appears before the destination vertex.
+Topological sorting is commonly used in scheduling tasks, dependency resolution, and finding a valid order of execution in a directed graph where certain tasks or operations must be performed before others.

 - **Flood Fill Algo:**
+  The flood fill algorithm is a technique used to fill a connected region of a grid or image with a specific color or pattern.
+It is commonly used in computer graphics, image processing, and interactive applications.
+The algorithm starts at a given pixel or cell in the grid and recursively explores neighboring pixels or cells.
+It checks the color or properties of each pixel and determines whether to continue the exploration or stop.
+The flood fill algorithm typically uses depth-first search (DFS) or breadth-first search (BFS) to traverse the grid.

 - **Lee Algo:**
+  The Lee algorithm, also known as Lee's breadth-first search algorithm, is an algorithm used to find the shortest path between two points in a grid or maze.
+It is based on the breadth-first search (BFS) traversal technique.

 **Array**
 - **Kodane's Algo:**
+  The Kadane's algorithm, also known as Kadane's Maximum Subarray Sum algorithm, is an efficient algorithm used to find the maximum sum of a contiguous subarray within an array of numbers.
+It solves the problem in linear time complexity, making it an optimal solution.

 - **Floy's cycle detection:**
+  Floyd's cycle detection algorithm, also known as the Tortoise and Hare algorithm, is an algorithm used to detect cycles in a linked list or any sequence of elements.
+It is based on the concept of two pointers moving through the sequence at different speeds.

 - **KMP Algo:**
+  The Knuth-Morris-Pratt (KMP) algorithm is a pattern-matching algorithm that efficiently finds all occurrences of a given pattern in a text string.
+It achieves this by utilizing the information gathered from previous pattern comparisons to avoid unnecessary backtracking.

 - **quick select Algo:**
+  The QuickSelect algorithm is a variation of the QuickSort algorithm that efficiently finds the k-th smallest element in an unordered list or array.
+It is an efficient selection algorithm with an average time complexity of O(n), where n is the size of the input.

 - **Boyer more majority vote Algo:**
+  The Boyer-Moore Majority Vote algorithm is an efficient algorithm used to find the majority element in an array.
+The majority element is defined as the element that appears more than ⌊n/2⌋ times, where n is the size of the array.